Paul Sackey: 2007 World Cup

 Sackey was included in the training squad, and later (in August 2007) the final 30-man squad, for the 2007 Rugby World Cup.

 In the group stage, he was notable for two tries in a 44–22 victory over Samoa, and two more in the final group match against Tonga, which secured England's place in the quarter-finals, where he impressed against Australia, managing to prevent a possible try.
 Sackey played in the 2007 Rugby World Cup Final.
 Sackey also played in the 2008 Six Nations Championship and performed well, scoring 3 tries.

 Sackey was not in his best form during the 2009 Six Nations Championship; he was dropped after England's defeat to Wales and did not feature in the last three games of the tournament.

 Miscellaneous

 Ambassador for Ghana Rugby

 In July 2008, Sackey travelled to his parents' home country, Ghana, to gain a better understanding of the development of the sport there.
 A huge crowd of over 500 schoolchildren greeted him, with several games put on in his honour.
 These included an exhibition game between Kotababi and Unity primary schools.
 A number of children from the schools subsequently travelled to the United Kingdom in October 2008 to participate in a tournament arranged by charity Tour Aid.

-Personal
+Personal life

 Sackey has two brothers, Eddie and Kojo, and two sisters, Beverly and Annabel.
 In 2006, Paul set up his own car-sourcing business, finding and selling top-of-the-range cars including, in one case, a £330,000 Reliant Robin.

+In March 2023, Sackey was a part of SU Glovers' ultimately unsuccessful bid to purchase Yeovil Town Football Club.

+He is now the Commercial Director at York City Football Club.